Located at a well-equipped and modern campus in Bukit Timah, the all-through GESS offers students the choice of a German or IB education.

 The school moved to a new purpose-built campus in Dairy Farm Road in 2018, bringing the school’s pre-school, primary school, and secondary together under one roof; the school community has the capacity to grow to 2,000 students.

 Since 2005, GESS has broadened its appeal by offering both the German curriculum and the popular IB programme in English.
 So, as well as being the only international school in Singapore to teach the Konferenz der Kultusminister, it is also a popular choice for families wanting to take the IBDP pathway.

 “As much as possible, we try to keep an even balance between the two streams.
 It’s never skewed in favour of one.”

-All students enter the same pre-school curriculum (18 months to five years), which is built on the IB Primary Years Programme (PYP); instruction is in both English and German.
+All students enter the same pre-school curriculum (18 months to 5 years), which is built on the IB Primary Years Programme (PYP); instruction is in both English and German.

 The German stream follows the German school curriculum (based on the curriculum of the German Federal State of Thüringen) from primary through to secondary school, and offers all German school leaving certificates.
 It’s ideal for German expats who plan to return to their home country for schooling or further education.
 Students are streamed into three different academic tracks (Gymnasium, Realschule, Hauptschule) based on their ability and needs.
 The language of instruction is German, and English is taught on three differentiated levels.

 Students also have the opportunity to learn a third language – French or Latin – once they reach middle school; Spanish is offered from Grade 10.